Allan Ramsay (artist): Life and career

 Ramsay and his new wife spent 1754 to 1757 together in Italy, going to Rome, Florence, Naples and Tivoli, researching, painting and drawing old masters, antiquities and archaeological sites.
+He used the material of blue paper as a support.
 He earned income painting Grand Tourists' portraits.
 This and other trips to Italy involved more literary and antiquarian research than art.
-After their return, Ramsay in 1761 was appointed to succeed John Shackelton as Principal Painter in Ordinary to George III, beating Hudson to the post.
-The king commissioned so many royal portraits to be given to ambassadors and colonial governors, that Ramsay used the services of numerous assistants—of whom David Martin and Philip Reinagle are the best known.
+After their return, Ramsay in 1761 was appointed to succeed John Shackleton as Principal Painter in Ordinary to George III, beating Hudson to the post.
+The King commissioned so many royal portraits to be given to ambassadors and colonial governors, that Ramsay used the services of numerous assistants—of whom David Martin and Philip Reinagle are the best known.

 He gave up painting in about 1770 to concentrate on literary pursuits.
 His health was shattered by an accidental dislocation of the right arm and his second wife's death in 1782.
-With unflinching pertinacity, he struggled until he had completed a likeness of the king upon which he was engaged at the time, and then started for his beloved Italy.
+With unflinching pertinacity, he struggled until he had completed a likeness of the King upon which he was engaged at the time, and then started for his beloved Italy.
 He left a series of 50 royal portraits to be completed by his assistant Reinagle.
 For several years he lingered in the south, his constitution finally broken.
-He died at Dover on 10 August 1784.
+He died at Dover on 10 August 1784, aged 70.

-Ramsay was a friend of Samuel Johnson's, who said of him, 'I love Ramsay.
-You will not find a man in whose conversation there is more instruction, more information, and more elegance, than in Ramsay's.'
+Ramsay was a friend of Samuel Johnson's, who said of him: "I love Ramsay.
+You will not find a man in whose conversation there is more instruction, more information, and more elegance, than in Ramsay's."

 Art

 Among his most satisfactory productions are some of his earlier ones, such as the full-length of the Duke of Argyll, and the numerous bust-portraits of Scottish gentlemen and their ladies which he executed before settling in London.
 They are full of both grace and individuality; the features show excellent draughtsmanship; and the flesh-painting is firm and sound in method, though frequently tending a little to hardness and opacity.
-His full-length of Lady Mary Coke is remarkable for the skill and delicacy with which the white satin drapery is managed; while the portrait of his brown-eyed second wife Margaret, in the Scottish National Gallery, is described as having a sweetness and tenderness.
+His full-length of Lady Mary Coke is remarkable for the skill and delicacy with which the white satin drapery is managed; while the portrait of his brown-eyed second wife Margaret, in the National Gallery of Scotland, is described as having a sweetness and tenderness.
 The portrait of his wife also shows the influence of French art, which Ramsay incorporated into his work.
 The large collection of his sketches in the possession of the Royal Scottish Academy and the Board of Trustees, Edinburgh also show this French elegance and soft colours.

 In a documentary broadcast by the BBC in February 2014, Ramsay was shown to be the artist who painted the lost portrait of Charles Edward Stuart in 1745, completed on the verge of his invasion of England.